 Seriously, October was when it was all happening.
 At the end of the month, Twitter was back with another announcement: the fact that it had risen the follow limit on the platform.
 Previously, users could follow up to 2,000 people before being restricted according to their own following.
 But now, they can follow up to 5,000 before restrictions are applied.

-Once the follow limit is reached, Twitter restricts how many additional people users can follow based on their own following.
+Once one reaches the follow limit, Twitter restricts how many additional people users can follow based on their own following.
 Generally, in order to surpass the follow limit, users’ followers must amount to at least 10% of the number of people they follow.
-So from now on, all users can follow up to 5,000 people, but only those with at least 500 followers can go any further.
+So from now on, all users can follow up to 5,000 people; but only those with at least 500 followers can go any further.